The GenAgent framework builds collaborative AI systems by creating workflows. The workflows are converted into

 Example 2

-of the given photo of Budapest and convert it into a video.
-Considering the resolution and frame rate
+Example overview: The task requires generating an image of London following the style of the given photo of Budapest and convert it into a video.
+Considering the resolution and frame rate are limited by a single model, the task also involves upscaling and interpolation to form a high-quality video.

-connections, utilizing multiple models such as SVD, ESRGAN, and RIFE.
-You can see the generated workflow
+Generated workflow: The generated workflow consists of 22 nodes and complicated connections, utilizing multiple models such as SVD, ESRGAN, and RIFE.
+You can see the generated workflow in the embedding below.

 Generation result: The video generated by the executed workflow is shown below.